alanasp/ghc-gsoc/docs/users_guide/glasgow_exts.rst

 library in which one module gathers together and re-exports the exports of several others.

 Alternatively, you can use ``DEPRECATED`` pragma to deprecate an export in a module export list.
 It would be used as follows: ::

           module Wibble (
 		{-# DEPRECATED "import foo from Wobble instead" #-}
 		foo,
 		{-# DEPRECATED "type E will no longer be exported from here" #-}
 		E(..),
 		{-# DEPRECATED "import Wobble directly, please" #-}
 		module Wobble
 	  ) where
             ...

-There are some substantial functionality differences in how the export deprecations are hanndled, when compared to regular deprecations:
+There are some additional points in how the export deprecations are handled, when compared to regular deprecations:

 -  GHC will not report a deprecation if it is possible to import an item in a non-deprecated way.
-In essence, if you import modules ``A``, a ``B`` and ``C`` all of which reexport ``func`` defined in ``D`` and ``func`` export is deprecated only in ``A`` and ``C``, you wouldn't get a warning because ``func`` isn't deprecated in ``B``
+In essence, if you import modules ``A``, a ``B`` and ``C`` all of which reexport ``func`` defined in ``D`` and ``func`` export is deprecated only in ``A`` and ``C``, you wouldn't get a warning because ``func`` isn't deprecated in ``B``.

 -  An exception to the above is when you explicitly import a deprecated export.
 This is done because once a deprecated export is removed, your code would break.

 -  If a symbol is deprecated in a defining module and in an exporting one, the export deprecation takes precedence.

--  When you depreacte a module export, message is attached to all of its exports and from there on handled as usual.
+-  When you deprecate a module export, all of its exports will be considered deprecated with the same warning message.

 You can suppress the warnings with the flag